tomdoughty/nhsuk.base-application/README.md

 The task `gulp` does the same as gulp build but adds a watch to recompile assets as they change in `wwwroot/src/**/*`.

 ### SCSS
-A single JavaScript file exists as `wwwroot/src/main.scss`.
+A single SCSS file exists at `wwwroot/src/main.scss`.

 This file imports the required SCSS from NHS.UK frontend library.